red-kite-solutions/stalker/docs/docs/concepts/subscriptions.md

 parameter when referenced using the syntax `${paramName}`.

 The primitive type of the parameters must match together and must match with the operator for the condition to return `true`.
-The allowed types of an operand are `string`, `number` or `boolean`.
+The allowed types of an operand are `string`, `number`, `boolean`, or an `array` of these types.
+When two arrays are provided, every element of the `lhs` array will be compared with every element of the `rhs` array.
 If all the condtions return true, then the specified job will be started.

 | Operator     | Accepted Operand Types  | Description                                                                                                                                        |
 | ------------ | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |